cccwam/ift6759-project1-public/README.md

 * `args[1]` Path to the JSON config file used to store test set/evaluation parameters.
 * `user_cfg_path` Path to the JSON config file used to store user model, dataloader and trainer parameters.
 * `stats_output_path` Path where the prediction stats should be saved (for benchmarking).

+IMPORTANT: The evaluation step first preprocess data and writes netcdf files to disk.
+This is the path specified in the [data_loader -> hyper_params -> preprocessed_data_source -> test]
+section of user_cfg_path.
+The default path provided should have read/write permission for everyone.
+If multiple tests are to be run concurrently, they must point to different test path to avoid overwriting files from another test.

 ## Trainer.py example usage